COVID-19 Frequently Asked Questions

 My child hasn't worn a face mask yet.
 How do you support mask wearing at school?

 We support mask wearing at school using Montessori pedagogy.
-This means we teach children how to put on and take off their own face masks while also modelling the behavior we want to see.
+This means we teach children how to put on and take off their own face masks while also modeling the behavior we want to see.
 We've found that children adapt to wearing face masks very quickly.
-If a child has any problems with keeping his face mask on, it's usually because the mask itself is ill-fitting or the material is irritating his skin—problems that can be easily remedied.
+If a child has any problems with keeping his face mask on, it's usually because the mask itself is ill-fitting or the material is irritating his skin —problems that can be easily remedied.

 According to CDC guidelines, adults and children above the age of 2 should wear face coverings in indoor public settings to reduce the risk of transmission.
-If you do not want your child to wear a mask but want him to interact with other children, we recommend visiting Guidepost at Home and joining a "learning pod".
-Learning pods are made up of 1 to 2 in-home educators and 5 to 6 children.
-They allow children to socialize but in a small group, which greatly limits their potential exposure to COVID-19.
-You may also consider enrolling your child in our Virtual School, which eliminates all risk of transmission as your child will interact with his teachers and classmates 100% online.
+If you do not want your child to wear a mask but want him to interact with other children, you may also consider enrolling your child in our Virtual School, which eliminates all risk of transmission as your child will interact with his teachers and classmates 100% online.

 Do you have any advice for how to stay safe when off campus?